Maintenance Repair & Operations (MRO)

 Global exploration spend declined by about 31% to $20 billion in 2014, as major miners cut short their exploration spend, due to the falling commodity prices.

 Per MRO industry trends 2021, The intensifying need to curb cost and improve product quality has been the key driving force for the adoption of industrial MRO services in the manufacturing sector.
 Spending on MROs is helping manufacturing sectors attain consistency in production and decrease downtime in the production process.

 Citing stringent government norms, manufacturers are optimizing their facilities and production processes to reduce their overall energy consumption by conducting lifecycle analyses of their product offerings and leveraging the required MRO service in order to practice lean manufacturing.
 This is another one of the key MRO trends.

 Due to slowdown in the mining industry and the falling commodity prices, mining companies have been compelled to refrain from high capital expenditures and resort to technologically intensive investments, such as mine technology products, which enable them to enhance the production level by improving the equipment performance and reducing the downtime

 Global MRO Industry Trends

 The MRO industry is propelled by industrial production.
-While the global industrial output is gradually increasing, so is the MRO market.
-The cost of products is primarily driven by fluctuations in raw material and oil prices.
-The cost drivers for manufactures are labor cost, raw material, oil price fluctuation, proprietary vs. non-proprietary and complexity of design.
+While the global industrial output is gradually increasing, the same holds true for the global MRO market.
+The cost of products is primarily driven by fluctuations in raw material and oil prices, labor cost, raw proprietary vs. non-proprietary, and complexity of the design.